A handy trick for using google sheets regex

-This post describes a handy trick for data wrangling in Google Sheets.
 If you’ve ever had to consolidate a bunch of messy data into a few stem patterns, read on.

 I recently found myself needing to consolidate a bunch of Google Analytics page view data into a shortened list.
 The client had not made use of the ‘Exclude URL Query Parameters’ feature, so the page views included session IDs and other dynamic parameters that turned a few pages into a list of 1,500 unique URLs.
 I knew I could do this with regular expressions, and I thought to check if Sheets has a way to do it since Google includes support for regular expressions in many of their products.
 I was happy to find that Sheets was no exception.
-If you are not familiar with regular expressions, they are instances of a standard syntax for pattern matching text.
-Check out this post for some basic how-tos: Regular Expressions 101
+If you are not familiar with regular expressions, they are instances of a standard syntax for pattern-matching text.
+Check out this post for some basic how-tos: Regular Expressions 101.

 The find and replace function in Google Sheets has a checkbox ‘Search using regular expressions’.
 Next to the checkbox, there is a link to their help page.
 Dive in there if you want to get into the real nitty-gritty.
 I’m going to describe one simple use of this functionality that doesn’t require in-depth knowledge of regular expressions.

 This is a sample of the data I started with:

 To replace the “arrival” value in the URL, I use a regular expression that looks like this:

 Here’s a breakdown of what that says:

 - . and + are special characters in regular expressions.
 The pattern .+ looks for a sequence of one or more of any character

 - The ? is also a special character – in this case, it indicates to stop searching after the first instance it finds of the & character